SDK Quick Start

 npx @evalgate/sdk init

-git pushDetects your repo, runs your tests to create a baseline, installs a CI workflow, and prints what to commit.
-Open a PR and CI blocks regressions automatically.
+git pushDetects your repo, runs your test script to create a baseline, installs a CI workflow, and prints what to commit.
+Open a PR and CI fails when the baseline regresses.

 1. Install (SDK only)